Nagaland Express

 The Nagaland Express is a daily Express train which runs between Guwahati railway station in Guwahati, the capital city of Assam and Dibrugarh Town in Upper Assam.
 Earlier, the train ran between Guwahati and Dimapur.
-From 2020, it was extended to Dibrugarh Town.
+From 2020, it was extended to Dibrugarh Town, in the same year when Guwahati–Dibrugarh Shatabdi Express was cancelled.

+Name

+The train is named after the state of Nagaland, located in northeastern India.